 For Museums, State/National Parks, Heritage Sites, Powwows, Cultural Centers & Schools

-Not all oils were obtained from animals.
-Nuts were especially desired for their oily meats.
+And not all oils were obtained from animals… Nuts were especially desired for their oily meats.
 Acorns (especially red oak acorns), butternuts, walnuts, and hickory nuts were cracked open and crushed (sometimes after being roasted in the shells) and then boiled in water to extract the oil.
 It was said that the nut oil would rise up and the cooks skimmed it off and saved it for many cooking and cosmetic applications.
-The Iroquois (Haudenosaunee) considered butternut and hickory nut oil to be a delicacy eaten with breads and mixed into puddings.
-Nut oils were among the oils fed to nursing infants.
-Sunflower oil was made in the same way as nut oils, and was said to be used in great quantities in Iroquois cuisine. - -
+The Haudenosaunee/Iroquois considered butternut and hickory nut oil to be a delicacy eaten with breads and mixed into puddings (see Food Nuts).
+Nut oils were among the oils fed to nursing infants (see Baby Formula).
+Sunflower oil was made in the same way as nut oils, and was said to be used in great quantities in Haudenosaunee cuisine.

 Further Reading: -“Acorns and Bitter Roots: Starch Grain Research in the Prehistoric Eastern Woodlands” by Timothy C. Messner. -“Eastern Cherokee Fishing” by Heidi M. Altman-"History, Manners, and Customs of the Indian Nations Who Once Inhabited Pennsylvania and the Neighbouring States" by John Heckewelder -"Indian New England Before The Mayflower" by Howard S. Russell -"Parker on the Iroquois" by Arthur C. Parker -"The Lenape-Delaware Indian Heritage" by Herbert C. Kraft -“The Passenger Pigeon: Its Natural History and Extinction” by A.W.
 Schorger -“Uses of Plants by the Chippewa Indians” by Frances Densmore